YankongSJTU/cellformer/README.md

-  title={CellFormer: Hierarchical Modeling of Cellular Populations via Graph-Enhanced Transformers}, author={Your Name et al.}, journal={arXiv}, year={2023}
+  title={CellFormer: Hierarchical Modeling of Cellular Populations via Graph-Enhanced Transformers}, author={Your Name et al.}, journal={arXiv}, year={2025}
 }

 🤝 Contributing

 We welcome contributions!
-Please open an Issue or Pull Request for:

-    New graph connectivity models

-    Additional contrastive learning strategies

-    Multi-modal integration extensions
+If you are interested in contributing to the construction of population features, the improvement of the contrastive learning module, the enhancement of the GAT (Graph Attention Network) module, or any other related areas, please feel free to contact me.

 📧 Contact

-For questions, contact: your.email@institution.edu
+For questions, contact: kongyan@sjtu.edu.cn